janeczku/docker-alpine-kubernetes/README.md

 ## About
 Alpine Linux uses musl-libc and as such does not support the SEARCH keyword in resolv.conf.
 This absolutely breaks things in environments that rely on DNS service discovery (e.g. Kubernetes, Tutum.co).

-To overcome this issue Alpine-kubernetes comes with a lightweight (1.15 MB) DNS-resolver background process that replicates glibc's SEARCH path feature.
+To overcome this issue Alpine-kubernetes comes with a lightweight (1.15 MB) DNS-resolver background process that replicates glibc's hostname resolve logic (e.g. using the search paths in the resolv.conf).
 As an added bonus - unlike the native glibc implementation - Alpine-kubernetes does not limit the number of SEARCH paths and nameservers.

 Alpine-kubernetes is based on gliderlabs [Docker Alpine image](https://github.com/gliderlabs/docker-alpine) and uses the [S6](http://skarnet.org/software/s6/) process manager and [go-dnsmasg](https://github.com/janeczku/go-dnsmasq) DNS-resolver for minimal runtime and filesystem overhead.

 -------

 [![Imagelayers](https://badge.imagelayers.io/janeczku/alpine-kubernetes:latest.svg)](https://imagelayers.io/?images=janeczku/alpine-kubernetes:latest 'Get your own badge on imagelayers.io') [![Docker Pulls](https://img.shields.io/docker/pulls/janeczku/alpine-kubernetes.svg?style=flat-square)](https://hub.docker.com/r/janeczku/alpine-kubernetes/)

+## How the DNS resolver works

+On container start the DNS resolver parses the `nameserver` and `search` domains from the containers /etc/resolv.conf and configures itself as the primary nameserver for the container.
+When it receives DNS queries from local processes it handles them according to the logic applied by GNU C library's getaddrinfo.c:
+* The first nameserver in resolv.conf is the primary server.
+It is always queried first.
+* Hostnames are qualified by appending the domains configured by the `search` keyword in resolv.conf
+* Single-label hostnames (e.g.: "redis-master") will always be qualified with search domain paths
+* Multi-label hostnames will first tried as-is and only qualified in case this does not return any records from the upstream server

 ## Usage